ryan-d-williams/Talent-Marketplace/README.md

 <br/><br/>
 Q. How long does this take?

 A. After determining what order you want your assignments in, this should only take you a few minutes to accomplish.
-Reordering themselves (usually) takes much, much longer.
+Reordering yourself (usually) takes much, much longer.

 <br/><br/>
 Q. Why JQuery?